anguitamitchell/CMSC355_Copy/README.md

 Ensure you have your own openrouter api key

 Run from the terminal
+- cd AssignmentRepoDemo (from YashSonar20's GitHub)
 - install nodejs npm
-- cd AssignmentRepoDemo (from YashSonar20's GitHub)
 - cd AiMedTracker
 - cd backend
 - pip3 install -r requirements.txt
-- npm run dev
 - cd ..
 - cd frontend
+- npm install
 - npm run dev
 - ctrl + click the link in the terminal